-Email, without a doubt, is still the preferred method of communication for businesses, but it is not without its considerable cybersecurity risks.
+Email, without a doubt, is still an important method of communication for businesses, but it is not without its considerable cybersecurity risks.
 Email concerns have become one of the most pressing concerns for businesses as they create inefficiencies in addition to the risks presented.
 In fact, Cyber Security Hub’s Mid-Year Market Report 2022 found that 75 percent of cybersecurity practitioners think that email-based attacks such as phishing and social engineering are the biggest cybersecurity threats their organizations face.

 What’s the Risk?

 Not only is email used as a fast and inexpensive means of communication, but a large number of businesses use the service as an eternal data repository, exploited by employees for the convenience and the absence of controls.
 This results in valuable information assets just lingering in email systems.
 This is a problem because confidential, protected, and proprietary information left stored in unencrypted inboxes can present a variety of serious security risks.

 Adding a degree of severity to these risks is the fact that email is the primary tool used by hackers and cybercriminals to deliver malware, including ransomware, in order to gain unauthorized access to an entity’s networks and information.
 A considerable percentage of the largest data breaches have been as a result of phishing emails, and while SPAM filtering is a helpful tool, it cannot be depended on alone to block all malicious emails.

 Adding another element of risk, in the past, companies have not considered an information governance framework when selecting and configuring email systems.
 Often, email systems may not be designed with enough focus on the information management lifecycle, have sub-optimal information management habits, including saving all items in inboxes and folders, and can become institutionalized.
 Another concern is that the email user interface may not be intuitive, so therefore, will lack the functionality to advance cybersecurity goals.

 How Can You Stay Safe?